 The curriculum of the Master of International AffairsÂ and Public Policy (MIAPP) is designed to provide students with a broad analytical background in the major fields of international affairs and European integration, combined with the specific focus on the newly emerging issues of governance and globalization.
-The program of study requires 60 units of graduate credits and is completed in four terms of full-time attendance without the requirement of submission of a Masterâ€™s thesis.
+The program of study comprises 36 credits and is completed without the requirement of submitting a master’s thesis.

 By underlining updated knowledge and skills essential to careers in international, private, and public sectors, the program responds to new professional opportunities at home as well as abroad.
-The program addresses the fundamental issues of the post-Cold War era, globalization, public governance, corporate governance and European integration with an approach that incorporates scholarly perspective and practical experience.
+The program addresses public governance, corporate governance, globalization, European integration and other fundamentals issues of 21st century global politics using an approachÂ that incorporates aÂ scholarly perspective as well asÂ practical experience.

-Requirements for Application: An undergraduate degree in international relations is not a prerequisite for admission.
+An undergraduate degree in international relations is not a prerequisite for admission.
 Graduates of other disciplines are also eligible and are encouraged to apply.